rouskinlab/seismic-rna/src/userdocs/manuals/workflow/align.rst

 Alignment requires exactly one file of reference sequences, which must be in FASTA format.
 See :doc:`../../formats/data/fasta` for details.
-You can use the  need to clean up a FASTA file that
+You can use the :doc:`../util/fastaclean` to clean the FASTA file before alignment, if necessary.

 Input file(s): FASTQ